-32 specifically for FP services?
-CBSA and TBA cadres for FP services: do not provide FP servi ces.
-The follow ving table ref lects where the remain ning cadres refer clients Please note by method.
-FWV FWA СНСР Shastya Shebika SDM/fertility awareness methods (FAM) Not applicable Not applica able Not applicable Not applicable Condoms Not applicable Not applic able Not applicable Not applicable Oral pills Not applicable Not applica able Not applicable Not applicable DMPA Not applicable Communit clinic/FWV , Community clinic/FWV Government health facility Implants Not applicable Communit clinic/FWV Community clinic/FWV Government health facility IUDs Not applicable Communit clinic/FWV , Community clinic/FWV Government health facility Permanent methods Not applicable Communit clinic/FWV , Community clinic/FWV Government health facility Emergency contraception Not applicable Not appl able Not applicable Government health facility 33 Are CHWs linked to other community outreach programs?
-Information unavailable 2 Informatio n unavailable
+32 Where do CHWs refer clients specifically for FP services?
+CBSA and TBA cadres do not provide FP services.
+The following table reflects where the remaining cadres refer clients for FP services: Please note by method.
+FWV FWA СНСР Shastya Shebika SDM/fertility awareness methods (FAM) Not applicable Not applica able Not applicable Not applicable Condoms Not applicable Not applica able Not applicable Not applicable Oral pills Not applicable Not applica able Not applicable Not applicable DMPA Not applicable Communit clinic/FWV Community clinic/FWV Government health facility Implants Not applicable Communit clinic/FWV Community clinic/FWV Government health facility IUDs Not applicable Communit clinic/FWV Community clinic/FWV Government health facility Permanent methods Not applicable Communit clinic/FWV Government health facility Emergency contraception Not applicable Not applicable Not applicable Government health facility 33 Are CHWs linked to other community outreach programs?
+Information unavailable Informatio n unavailable

-34 What mechanisms exist for knowledge sharing among CHWs/supervisors?
-Current information about knowledge sharing among CHWs and supervisors is unavailable.
-However, there is an eHealth pilot program being conducted in Sylhet and Chittagong Districts in which 300 CHWs have received a netbook computer loaded with several eToolkits that contain a digital library of communication materials in maternal and child health (MCH), FP and nutrition, and eight eLearning courses.
-Shasthya Shebikas attend monthly refresher trainings where supervisors provide feedback, solve problems, and review individual performance.
+34 sharing among CHWs/supervisors?
+CHWs and supervisors is unavailable.
+However, there is an Shasthya Shebikas attend monthly refresher trainings where supervisors provide feedback, solve problems, and review individual performance.
 35 What links exist to other institutions (schools, churches, associations, etc.)?
 Information unavailable Information unavailable 36 Do vertical programs have separate CHWs or "share/integrated"?
 Information unavailable Information unavailable 37 Do they have data collection/reporting systems?
 FWAs collect data through a Field Workers Record Keeping Book.
 Additional data collection methods are not available.
 Six community clinics are currently involved in pilot testing of a web-based reporting system that provides data directly from a community clinic to the program's headquarters.
 There is an independent monitoring department that measures inputs and outputs and quarterly performance.
 The Shebika program produces performance data based on data collected by supervisors and Shastya Shebikas.
 38 Describe any financing schemes that may be in place for the program (e.g. donor funding/MOH budget/municipal budget/health center user fees/direct user fees).
 The program is financed through the MOH budget and user fees.
 The Shebika program is financed through donor funding, social marketing funds, and self-financing through BRAC commercial enterprises.
 39 How and where do CHWs access the supplies they provide to clients (medicines, FP products, etc.)?
 Commodities are supplied to community clinics by the Upazila Family Planning Stores and service delivery points.
 CHWs access their supplies from the community clinics.
 Shasthya Shebikas and TBAs receive supplies at BRAC area branch offices.
 There are 2,400 branch offices throughout Bangladesh.
 Supplies are refilled at monthly refresher trainings, where Shasthya Shebikas place and pick up supply orders.
 If supplies are needed in between trainings, they pick up supplies at branch offices on Thursdays.
 40 How and where do CHWs dispose of medical waste generated through their services (used needles, etc.)?
 Information unavailable Information unavailable